75720Published on July 31, 2022

 It was told by the Bangladesh High Commission that the visa will be provided timely.
 When requested to take the opportunity to take the flight of British Airways on that aforesaid date’s evening, Bangladesh High Commission in London informed that the passport and visa will be returned in the afternoon.
 In the afternoon when these were asked, it was told the consular department is closed.

 Later the Bangladesh High Commission in London informed their decision that they are not willing to provide the visa to Jeffrey Thomas to let him visit Dhaka.
-Upon this denial to the visa, the commission came to this decision that, law and justice are not allowed on its own pace and they alleged Ziaur Rahman’s government for creating obstacles to all these processes.
+Upon this denial of the visa, the commission came to the decision that, law and justice are not allowed at their own pace and they alleged Ziaur Rahman’s government for creating obstacles to all these processes.

-To observe the day countrywide with appropriate status and gravity, government and number of political, social and cultural organizations has taken various programs into the schedule.
+To observe the day countrywide with appropriate status and gravity, the government and a number of political, social and cultural organizations have taken various programs into the schedule.